 The sophisticated serial interface allows adapting the control to the tracker mechanics and motors.
-E.g. I developed it on a 3D-printed table-top tracker, I tested it on a real 11 m2 steel tracker and the motor controller should have enough power for a 50 m2 tracker.
+E.g. I developed the control on a 3D-printed table-top tracker, I tested it on a real $11 \text{ m}^2$ steel tracker and the motor controller should have enough power for a 100 m tracker.
 The code is well documented and I hope for comments and improvements.
-In particular I would appreciate help designing an all in one circuit board that would hopefully be picked up by Asian suppliers for Open Source mass production.